christian-gama/nutrai/README.md

 1. Clone the repository.
 2. Create a virtual environment and activate it.
-3. Install the required packages using `pip install -r requirements.txt`.
-4. Set up the database by running `python manage.py makemigrations` and `python manage.py migrate`.
+3. Set up the database by running `./scripts/migrate.sh`.
-5. Run the development server with `python manage.py runserver`.
+4. Run the development server with `./scripts/run.sh`.

 ## Usage